 Understanding the Legal Process

-1. Negotiation and Mediation: Parents are encouraged to reach an agreement through negotiation or mediation.
-This process is often less stressful and more amicable.
+- Negotiation and Mediation: Parents try to agree through discussion or mediation.
+This is usually less stressful.

 Special Circumstances and Adjustments